fastoch/React-JS-Dave-Gray/README.md

 Because React responds to changes in the state of the components, and re-renders the JSX code (what's in the return statement).

 Now, let's replace our "Delete" text in the `<button>` tag with an icon.
-For that, let's go to npmjs.com and search for "react-icons".
+- For that, let's go to npmjs.com and search for "react-icons".
-Copy the install cmd and paste it in the terminal: `npm install react-icons`
+- Copy the install cmd and paste it in the terminal: `npm install react-icons`
+- Then, we need to import the icon we want to use in our **Content.tsx** file: `import { FaTrashAlt } from 'react-icons/fa';`
+  - `Fa` stands for Font Awesome
+- Then, we can use the icon in our JSX code by replacing `<button>Delete</button>` with `<FaTrashAlt role="button" />`